Engels And Mickey Mouse Science

 The transformation of water to ice or to steam, according to Lichtenstein, isn't really a qualitative change anyway, since all three have the same molecular structure.
 Well, I don’t think we have to "relax" our definition of quality too far to imagine that the unique qualities of steam allowed it to play a special role in industry.
 An ice engine will never be as productive as a steam engine, even though ice and steam are both H2O.
 Lichtenstein must be blissfully unconcerned about the melting of the polar ice caps -- no qualitative change there, she must claim.
 Polar bears might disagree.

 But, what "definition" of "quality" is comrade Jones referring to here?
-He does not say, nor do the vast majority of other dialecticians.
+He doesn't say, nor do the vast majority of other dialecticians.

-Nevertheless, in my original letter, and despite what comrade Jones says, I did not in fact deny that this was a "qualitative" change, I merely noted the consequences of adopting Hegel's (and derivatively Aristotle's) understanding of "quality".
+Nevertheless, in my original letter, and despite what comrade Jones says, I didn't in fact deny that this was a "qualitative" change; I merely noted the consequences of adopting Hegel's (and derivatively Aristotle's) understanding of "quality".
 Hence, much of the above is beside the point.
-[Someone might want to advise comrade Jones to read more carefully.]
+[Someone might want to advise comrade Jones to read things a little more carefully in future.]

 To be sure, some things change "qualitatively" (exactly as Engels says), once more, many do not.